bps-github7/Class_Generator/documentation/inline_specification.md

 * ':' <colon> seperates classname, attributes, methods and optional arguments.

+* ',' <comma>
-* '/' <forward-slash> seperates the members of an individual classes' fields, or the individaul class identifier in a multi class inline.
+    seperates the members of an individual classes' fields, or the members of each family in a multiple inline.

-* ',' <comma> seperates the different families of members in a multi class spec the comma is needed to seperate ClassA's attributes and methods from ClassB's
+* '/' <forward-slash> seperates the different families of members in a multi class spec the comma is needed to seperate ClassA's attributes and methods from ClassB's

 * '>' <rightward-anglebracket> denotes an inheritance relationship between the